 But of course I just can’t be fully satisfied.
 Here are things I still need to figure out:

-- Is there a better way to get kids to be in certain seats to be in those seats?
+- Is there a better way to get kids that need to be in certain seats to be in those seats?
 I’d love to not feel like I was cheating when I have to redo it.
 I was also thinking that I’d also like to show them the process on Fridays, maybe.
 I might have to do some Google Sheet extension searching.
+I feel like there has to be a better way.
+I tried to have all the kids be =randbetween(1,28) and then just the special ones as =randbetween(1,6) or something like that, but it doesn’t always work, either.

 - How do I get it so that kids don’t just move to where they want in the middle of the week?
 I think this is an issue with me more than anything – I need to be more diligent about noting where students are supposed to sit for the week.
 I never really wrote it down, and I never really fully memorized where everyone should have been.
 I really don’t want to have to come up with consequences for not sitting in their seats, especially because it was only a few frequent flyers that did this.
 The worst were the kids that removed the stickers from the desks that had the numbers while I was giving high fives in the hallway.

-- How do I get students to not mess with the stickers (meaning post-its with tape over them)???
-I actually only replaces the stickers twice over the semester but I had to do a few more touch ups to numbers.
+- How do I get students to not mess with the stickers (aka post-its with tape over them)???
+I actually only replaced the stickers twice over the semester but I had to do a few more touch ups to numbers.

 - Is weekly the way to go?
 I don’t have a real reason for weekly other than the fact that 5 days seems pretty manageable if you’re in a seat that is not ideal for you.